ROCm/omnitrace/docs/install/install.rst

 Test the executables
 -----------------------------------

-Successful execution of these commands indicates that the installation does not have any issues locating the installed libraries:
+Successful execution of these commands confirms that the installation does not have any issues locating the installed libraries:

 .. code-block:: shell